mehran1801/Mehran_Khan/README.md

   <a href="https://www.github.com/HalemoGPA" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/HalemoGPA?logo=github&style=for-the-badge&color=282b2f&labelColor=0d1117" alt="GitHub followers badge" /></a>
 </p>
 <!---
-HalemoGPA/HalemoGPA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Mehran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->